 Born in Weymouth, Dorset, and educated (‘poorly’, according to Jane) at Broadwey School.
 A children’s nanny and house-sitter before discovering the Brompton and other ‘alternative’ transport.

 Enthusiastic advocate of car-free living, and experienced train-user and cyclist.
-Rides a Giant Lafree Comfort (occasionally), Brompton (rarely) and Gazelle Something-or-other (daily).
+Rides a Gazelle Something-or-other on a daily basis.

 Status Essential member of personnel, providing feed-back on all wheeled machines.

 Specialist Subjects Anything with wheels, with no clear preference, which makes sense in these days of rapid transport evolution.
 Alexander studied the church organ and percussion at the Wells Cathedral School for five years and is now at the Birmingham Conservatoire.
 Has played anything and everything with drum kit with local bands and orchestras to jazz piano.
 Also showing much promise in film and editing.

 Transport Unusually, travelled to the hospital by bicycle and train as a fetus, and came back by train and car as a very small baby.
 Graduated from North Barrow toddler group to four-mornings-a-week at Galhampton play school, Somerset in late 2002.
 Alexander was the only child to arrive by bike trailer at Galhampton, or possibly anywhere else in South Somerset.
 Graduated to Castle Cary Primary School in September 2003, travelling by Brompton trailer bike, bike trailer, Puky 18-3B and ‘junior’ Brompton.